GOODC - Good Strategy

 Output

-$M$ lines: Either 2 integers, the easiest followed by the hardest unsolved problem number after the first $i$ minutes, or the string "Make noise" if all problems have bee solved by The Team, for $i = 1..M$.
+$M$ lines: Either 2 integers, the easiest followed by the hardest unsolved problem number after the first $i$ minutes, or the string "Make noise" if all problems have been solved by The Team, for $i = 1..M$.

 Example